Danielratmiroff/automate-setup/README.md

 - yarn
 - golang

-_Any better software alternative suggestions are very much welcome_
+_Any suggestions for better alternatives are very much welcome_